 II.
 ACG 2017/2018 COMPILATIONS These are my Compilations for the 2017/2018 school year.
 You will see that, just like last year, there are two types of Compilations this year.
 In both types, the name of the school is in the left-hand column, and what you could call the "target value" is in the right-hand column.
 In the first type, the target value is the Remaining Balance, the leftover amount for Mom and Dad to pay or for the student and parents to borrow.
 The next type of Compilation has the same layout as the originals, but now the target value is the Expected Annual Loans required at each of the 128 schools analyzed at both the middle and lower income levels.
 These 128 schools represent only 5% of the 2500 four-year colleges in America.
 Also, these Compilations only include cost and aid data as established by the colleges' own Net Price Calculator Programs for my sample families - not your family - and the data are for non-resident or out-of-state students only.
 The improvement for in-state students at publicly funded in-state schools - and at private ones in some states - is typically huge.
 As examples, the Remaining Balance for California residents at the $60K income level at UCLA is about $5,000 - or one tenth the amount for out-of-staters, and the Remaining Balance for Washington residents at that income level at the University of Washington is about the same $5,000 - or one eighth the amount for out-of-staters.
 So, the in-state Remaining Balances of $5,000 for California kids at UCLA and Washington kids at the U-Dub are the rough equivalents of their Expected Family Contributions at that income, making them no-loan offers.
-But you will see that the Remaining Balances for out-of-staters at both schools result in anything but no-loan offers.
-Both of these examples show the value of doing your own data, a phrase you will only read about twenty more times in this site.
+But you will see that the Remaining Balances for out-of-staters at both schools will likely result in extremely high loans.
+These examples show the value of doing your own data, a phrase you will only read about twenty more times in this site.